 Nova Emulator Notes

-Quick Notes for Nova Emulator
+Quick Notes About the Nova Emulator

 The project is designed to create an easily-accessed, simplified "user experience" for running a Data General